Sara Schonfeld, Ph.D.

 Biography

 Dr. Schonfeld received her M.P.H. from the George Washington University and a Ph.D. in epidemiology from the Johns Hopkins Bloomberg School of Public Health.
-She completed both a predoctoral and postdoctoral fellowship in the Radiation Epidemiology Branch.
+She completed both a predoctoral and postdoctoral fellowship in the Radiation Epidemiology Branch (REB).
 During this time, Dr. Schonfeld received a DCEG Fellowship Achievement Award and an award for Outstanding Research Paper by a DCEG Fellow.
-From 2012-2015, she worked at the International Agency for Research on Cancer in Lyon, France where she worked primarily on developing a retrospective cohort study of occupational asbestos exposure and cancer mortality.
+From 2012-2015, she worked at the International Agency for Research on Cancer in Lyon, France.
+She returned to REB as a staff scientist in 2016.

 Research Interests